nextstrain/ncov/narratives/ncov_sit-rep_2020-05-15.md

 # Situation Report Hiatus
 <p>
 Early in the pandemic, it was unclear how SARS-CoV-2 was moving between countries, where it was circulating locally, and how localized outbreaks were related.
-Over the last four months, we've tackled these questions and more in our weekly Situation Reports.
-At this stage of the pandemic, it's clear that these broad-strokes patterns are largely consistent across regions and countries:
+Over the last four months, we've tackled these questions - and more - in our weekly Situation Reports.
+At this stage of the pandemic, it's clear that some broad-strokes patterns are largely consistent across regions and countries:
 </p>
 <p/>